AdobeDocs/campaign-web.en/help/v8/rn/acs-migration.md

 ## Terminology {#terminology}

-Most concepts are similar between Campaign Web interface and Campaign Standard.
+Most concepts are similar between Campaign v8 and Campaign Standard.
 However, there are a few differences.
-Here are some examples of terminology differences between Campaign Standard and the Campaign Web interface:
+Here are some examples of terminology differences between Campaign Standard and the Campaign v8:

 <!--
 * Profiles are **Recipients** in the console.
 [Learn more](../audience/gs-audiences-recipients.md).